evi-dem/evi-dem.github.io/_pages/home.md

 permalink: /
 ---

 We are a research group seeking to understand contemporary political developments in democracies using a comparative perspective.
-Democracies are facing a variety of challenges, many home-made by political elites, their institutions, and their citizens.
-Using a design-based approach to research we study several of these challenges such as the rise of extremism, the role of norms for democracies, challenges to minority inclusion, and why undemocratic elites find support by voters.
+Democracies are facing a variety of challenges, many of which are self-inflicted by their political elites, institutions, and citizens.
+Using a design-based research approach, we study several of these challenges, including the rise of extremism, the role of norms in democracies, challenges to minority inclusion, and the reasons why undemocratic elites gain voter support.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->